pneff93/Kafka-Streams-with-Spring-Boot/README.md

 processed by Kafka Streams, and finally consumed again.
 All Kafka topics are created programmatically when starting the application.
 A health route is provided by `localhost:5555/health`.

-Moreover, we use Avro schema, and a registry to move the data.
+Moreover, a Avro schema with its registry is used to move the data.
-Here, we use the default setting `auto.register.schemas` to true, so that we do not need to register the schema per hand. `http://localhost:8081/subjects` shows the registered schemas.
+Here, we set the default configuration `auto.register.schemas` to true, so that we do not need to register the schema by hand. `http://localhost:8081/subjects` shows the registered schemas.
-When working with SpringBoot and JSON Serde, here you can find a good [documentation](https://howtodoinjava.com/kafka/spring-boot-jsonserializer-example/).
+When working with SpringBoot and JSON serde, there is a good [documentation](https://howtodoinjava.com/kafka/spring-boot-jsonserializer-example/).

 Finally, the data is stored in a PostgreSQL database `testDB`.

-Functions as well as the topologies are being tested by unit tests.
+The topology is tested with a unit test.